STUDYING IN THE REGION PROJECT 2020-2023

 - The available budget must be sufficient to approve the request.

-- The established scholarship quota for the various countries has not been exceeded:
+- The established scholarship quota for the various countries may not been exceeded:

 - St. Maarten: 10